-Dear Survey Makers: Take Some Notes, Would You Kindly?
+Dear Survey Makers: Take Some Notes, Would You?

 I mean, let's face it.
-Have you ever stood in the store and wished there were more product selections available, or thought something was the most moronic thing you've ever seen?
-Surveys let you say that out loud, to the people who matter.
+Have you ever stood in the store and wished there were more product selections available or thought that a particular product was the most moronic thing you've ever seen?
+Surveys let you say that out loud to the people who matter.

 It's Not All Peaches, Though

-It could be glitches, idiotic questions, or just a sheer tediousness that bores you literally to tears.
+It could be glitches, idiotic questions, or just the sheer tediousness that bores you to literal tears.
 It could even be all of the above!
 Either way, you end up noping right out of the silly thing.

 Revamp Your Demographics Sections

-There just needs to be a better standard of how these stats are gathered, and there needs to be a wider variety of choices in some of the questions.
-For some surveys most of these questions won't matter, and that's okay.
+There just needs to be a better standard for how these stats are gathered, and there needs to be a wider variety of choices in some of the questions.
+For some surveys, most of these questions won't matter, and that's okay.
 The ones that do, however, need to pull it together!

 Where they're located in the survey would be a perfect example.
 There are a lot of surveys that ask the demo questions right at the beginning, and that's perfectly fine.
 If I'm going to get boinked out of a survey, it's much less frustrating and time-consuming to have it happen at the beginning.

 It's kind of like going into a job interview process that takes hours, only to have them tell you "Oh, yeah sorry we've already filled your spot, but since you showed up we let you go ahead just to get the experience anyway!"